-The famous Swiss watch Manufacture has recently updated its Perrelet Chronograph Squelette (ref.
-A1056.1) series of skeletonized timekeepers with a watch powered by their new open-worked chronograph movement.
+The famous Manufacture has recently updated its Perrelet Chronograph Squelette (ref.
+A1056.1) series of skeletonized timekeepers with a model that, for a change, is powered by their new open-worked chronograph movement.

-As some of you may remember, two years ago the Swiss watchmaking brand whose founding father Abraham-Louis Perrelet actually created the very first automatic watch in 1777, has revealed its gorgeous Perrelet Louis-Frederic Split-Seconds Chronograph.
+As some of you may remember, two years ago the Swiss watchmaking brand whose founding father Abraham-Louis Perrelet actually created the very first automatic watch in 1777, has revealed its outstanging Louis-Frederic Split-Seconds Chronograph.